This page covers the non-playable characters in Fire Emblem: The Binding Blade, sorted by their affiliation or place of origin.

 - Older and Wiser: He's far calmer than his Hot-Blooded self in The Blazing Blade.

-- Papa Wolf: So much so that his Famous Last Words are a plea to Roy to keep Lilina safe.
+- Papa Wolf: So much so that his last words are a plea to Roy to keep Lilina safe.

 - Reasonable Authority Figure: He's THE leader of the Lycian League.